Menü

 Criticism of the Journal Impact Factor

 • The Journal Impact Factor was originally developed to assist libraries in selecting the best journals to subscribe to in their subject areas.
-That means it is ultimately a tool for evaluating academic journals.
-However, nowadays it is also used to evaluate the research work of scientists and academics.
+That means it was essentially designed to evaluate academic journals.
+However, nowadays it is also used to evaluate the research outputs of scientists and academics.

 • The frequency with which articles are cited is often taken as an indication of the quality of a journal and the articles it contains.
-Citation frequency can only be interpreted as an indication of a scholarly article's impact, and not as a solid assessment of the quality of the results themselves.
+Citation frequency can only indicate the impact of a scholarly article; it does not provide a robust assessment of the quality of its results.

 • The Journal Citation Reports with the Journal Impact Factors for each year are always issued in the summer of the following year and are based on the two years that precede the reporting year.
 For example, the JIF for a journal for the year 2021 is calculated by counting the number of citations in 2021 to articles from journal issues in 2020 and 2019 divided by the number of articles that actually appeared in the journal in 2020 and 2019.
 The numerator in this function includes citations to every single article that appeared in the journal over the course of those two years, but the denominator only includes certain types of articles.